-Every two weeks, we send out a newsletter that includes the best of the best upcoming events.
+Every month we send out a newsletter that includes the best of the best upcoming events.
 If you sign up for our E-magazine, you'll get those, plus all the best new content (our favorite brunch spots, for example, or the details on a hidden kayaking gem just outside of Raleigh).

 Hello, summer!
 June is an incredible time to visit the Raleigh area, with tons of opportunities to do, see and explore more in the City of Oaks than ever.
 Our best advice?
 Use these long days and warm weather to the fullest by getting outdoors and staying active!